joshkohring/user-sessions/README.md

 ## 2. Notes

 ### 2.1.
 Sessions
-An identified user has up to 3 distinct sessions.
+An identified user has up to 3 distinct sessions: one on Keycloak and one on each Spring client with `oauth2Login` (BFFs).

-The most important session is Keycloak's one.
-It is the reference for the user state (logged in or not).
-When SSO is enabled, once the user is logged in and as long as the Keycloak session is active, further authorization code flows complete silently.
+**The most important session is Keycloak's one.** It is the reference for the user state (logged in or not).
+When SSO is enabled, once the user is logged in and as long as the Keycloak session is active, further authorization code flows complete silently: it is possible to rebuild a BFF session without prompting the user for his credentials.

-The user also have a session on each application with `oauth2Login` (the BFFs).
-These sessions hold the OAuth2 tokens (access, refresh, and ID).
+The BFFs sessions hold the OAuth2 tokens (access, refresh, and ID).
 When such a session is invalidated, the tokens it contain are deleted.
-But as seen above, if the user's Keycloak session is still active, a new BFF session can be built and populated with tokens, without the user being prompted for credentials.

 Each session having its own cookie which is pretty sensitive credentials, these cookies should:
 - be flagged `HttpOnly`: hidden from the SPA (and dependencies) JavaScript code